dmagliola/happy_queues/README.md

     go to `within_1_day`.
 No one is expecting them to finish quickly.
 YMMV, though, you might have time sensitive long-running batch jobs!
 If you do, those might require a special queue...
   - Other jobs might give away their lack of latency sensitivity by their sheer name.
-- Start by then categorizing and moving your longest running jobs.
+- After that, start categorizing and moving your longest running jobs.
 These are the most likely to ruin your day, so are the most important to categorize.
+And they won't "fit" in most of your queues, due to their time limits, making the choice easier.
 - Follow by categorizing you highest volume (most enqueued per day) jobs.
 Those are the other greatest candidate for ruining your day.
-- Queues that have the fewest different job classes in them are also a good candidate.
+- Queues that have the fewest different job classes in them are also a good candidate to take on.
   They will take a lot less work, and will help with the momentum as your teams see the total number of queues go down.
 This is a slight "mis-prioritization", but motivation will be key in this project!
 - Once you move all jobs out of a queue, **delete the queue**.
 Remove the servers.
   This saves you some money, but most importantly, seeing the queue list shorten will give